A bomb threat may come to the attention of the receiver in various ways. It is important

 threat should come via e-mail or other electronic means, make sure to save the information

-on your computer or device (cell phone, pda, etc).
+on your computer, cell phone or other mobile devise.
 Most bomb threats are transmitted

 over the telephone; thus, the following instructions will be provided with that assumption: